mattsurtees996/reading-notes/102/class-04.md

 In our group's we brainstormed our topic which we are basing our design around.
 Below is a photo of our base project we created using 'Figma'.

 ![figma-website-design.png](../figma-website-design.png)

+## Structuring your HTML

+Within your HTML there are 2 main components;
+  - Head:  What the browser uses to create your browser page (behind the scences)

+  - Body:  This is what you see on your browser page
+    - Within the body you have 3 main areas;
+        - Header
+        - Main
+        - Footer

+Within the different sections you can add images, navigation menu's, paragraphs etc.